 As Williams goes through his day without a heartbeat he begins to decay, and some of the makeup on him during the last quarter of the movie is pretty good.
-I’ll also give the movie some fun shootouts with relentless zombie bad guys who can take multiple bullets and will not go down.
+I’ll also give the movie some kudos for some fun shootouts with relentless zombie bad guys who can take multiple bullets and will not go down.
 It’s amusing to see the shocked look on the cops trying to figure out how to kill these guys.
 It results in a few off-hand quips and sight gags worthy of a chuckle.

 Darren McGavin comes off the best out of the cast.
 He’s the arrogant bad guy and seems to be one of the few who’s getting into the spirit of this outlandish B-movie.
 He plays an entertaining villain.

 Other than that handful of things Dead Heat is a washout.

 Williams and Piscopo don’t click onscreen.
 Williams is a very mundane lead, even after he turns into a zombie.
 I think he becomes a bit too deadpan with his role throughout most of the movie.
 He does get to unleash and get a bit more energetic at the end, but by then I was already long gone.